A Pillar of Financial Stability and Growth

 Q: What is the purpose of retained earnings?

-A: Retained earnings are profits the company keeps, while dividends are distributed to shareholders.
+A: Retained earnings are the company’s profits, while dividends are distributed to shareholders.
 Understand Dividend Policies.